 There was a satisfactory range of crown stamped measures available for use.
-Separate measures were in use for methadone dispensing.
+Separate measures were in use for CD dispensing.
 Measures were seen to be clean.
 Amber medicines bottles were seen to be capped when stored and there were counting triangles and a capsule counter available for use.
 Electrical equipment appeared to be in good working order and was PAT tested annually.
 Pharmacy equipment was seen to be stored securely from public access.

 Up-to-date reference sources were available in the dispensary and the consultation room and included a BNF, a BNF for Children and a Drug Tariff.
 Internet access was also available should the staff require further information sources.
-There was one fridge in use which was in good working order and the maximum and minimum temperatures were recorded daily and were seen to always be within the correct range.

-Doop bins were available for use and there was sufficient storage for medicines.
+There were two fridges in use which were in good working order and the maximum and minimum temperatures were recorded daily and were seen to always be within the correct range.
+Designated bins for storing waste medicines were available for use and there was sufficient storage for medicines.
 The computers were all password protected and patient information was safeguarded.